As mentioned in the previous post previous post in the Symmetric-key cryptosystems, both the sender and receiver use the same key - a secret key.

 If you like, here is very simple visualization of OTP on youtube

 However, practical problems have prevented OTPs from being widely used.
-In particular that are these requirenments:
+In particular are these requirements:

-- OTP need to be minimum as long as the message
+- OTP needs to be minimum as long as the message

 - OTP cannot be reused.

-Unfortunately common hardware in computers can only generate pseudorandom vectors.
-The pseudorandom keystream is typically generated serially from a random seed value using pseudorandom number generator (PRNG)1.
-That could be software or hardware module and is able to create endless Keystream that will be identical on both side.
-It will be identical of course only if same register design and same Seed Sequence called Initialization vector (IV) (sometimes Starting Variable (SV)) is used on both sided.
+Unfortunately, common hardware in computers can only generate pseudorandom vectors.
+The pseudorandom keystream is typically generated serially from a random seed value using pseudorandom number generator (PRNG)2.
+That could be a software or hardware module and is able to create endless Keystream that will be identical on both sides.
+It will be identical of course only if the same register design and same Seed Sequence called Initialization vector (IV) (sometimes Starting Variable (SV)) is used on both sides.

-It's practical to use the determinism of PRNGs to generate same Keystream's.
-But that means IV need to be chosen careful, always randomly and cannot be repeated.
+It’s practical to use the determinism of PRNGs to generate the same Keystreams.
+But that means IV needs to be chosen carefully, always randomly, and cannot be repeated.

 “Small random key” acts as IV for PRNG